FRidh/python-on-nix/tutorial.md

 ## Getting started

-If you don't have Nix yet, and you would like to install it on your *Nix system, then head on to the [Quick Start](http://nixos.org/nix/manual/#chap-quick-start). if instead you want to install NixOS, then please continue now with the [NixOS installation guide](http://nixos.org/nixos/manual/index.html#ch-installation).
+If you don't have Nix yet, and you would like to install it on your *Nix system, then head on to the [Nix Quick Start](http://nixos.org/nix/manual/#chap-quick-start). if instead you want to install NixOS, then please continue now with the [NixOS installation guide](http://nixos.org/nixos/manual/index.html#ch-installation).